 Students who receive an ETA grant are placed in a classroom and assist teachers of English to non-native English speakers.
 ETA recipients also serve as cultural ambassadors.
 Specific requirements of ETA grants also vary by country.

-April 3, 2017 -- Fulbright Primer Due Date: the Primer will break the Statement of Grant Purpose into building blocks to jumpstart the brainstorming/drafting process.
+Fulbright Primer: the Primer will break the Statement of Grant Purpose into building blocks to jumpstart the brainstorming/drafting process.
 The Primer should take no more than 30-45 minutes to complete and is entirely non-binding.
 This will provide a point of departure for the advising process with CCSA staff.
-The Primer deadline is April 3, 2017.
-If you are interested in applying after the deadline has passed, please reach out to Nicholas Morris.

-July 11, 2017 -- Embark Online Application Due Date: through Fulbright's Embark Online Application system, submit the biographical details for your application.
+July 30, 2018 -- Embark Online Rough Draft Application Due Date: through Fulbright's Embark Online Application system, submit the biographical details for your application.

 An important note: please make sure that in Question 25 of the Application Form ("U.S. COLLEGE OR UNIVERSITY (through which applying)"), you select "University of Chicago, IL."
 Regardless of how dire and etched-in-stone the Embark system makes the submission of your application sound (and it will sound alarmingly etched-in-stone) your application goes directly to a CCSA-managed dashboard.
 This is best envisioned as a kind of "Fulbright Limbo" (provided you have correctly selected "University of Chicago, IL" in Question 25).
 From that dashboard, we will have the ability to "unsubmit" your application, making it once again editable.